-Statistical presentation (s4): The a-income statistics mainly comprise of wages and transfers.
+The a-income statistics mainly comprise of wages and transfers.
 It illustrates the level and composition of the a-income for the tax year and can be split into wages and various types of transfer incomes.
-The a-income amounts to 85 per cent of the total gross income.
-The main income components not included in the a-income is capital- and entrepreneurial incomes.
+The a-income amounts to 90 per cent of the total gross income.
 The statistics are based on the provisional tax statement for the income.
 The data is acquired two months after the end of the tax year.
 The final income statistics is based on a-incomes acquired eight month after the end of the tax year.
 The final statistics are based on the Statistics Denmark's Register of Incomes Statistics.